 Pre

-4 1805 39 1903 1917 1938 1994 • 2020 )
+• 1805 188 19 1903 1917 1938 1994 9 2020)

-Explorers Lewis and Clark estimate the population of the Clackamas people to be around 1,800. polorers Lewis First Milwaukie is incorporated imate the library was by the State pulation of founded as a Legislative Clackamas circulating Assembly pole to be library. and elections rated tate ive lly ttions irst uncil Milwaukie Police Department is formed as a municipal department.
-The population reaches 1,800 and the current city hall is occupied by all municipal departments.
-City's Public Safety Building, housing police and fire is dedicated.
-A new city hall is purchased and the Ledding library remodel is completed.
+Explorers Lewis and Clark estimate the population of the Clackamas people to be around 1,800. libra four waukie ary was nded as a ulating Milwau incorpo by the S Legislat Assemb and elec for the f City Cor are held rated tate ive ly tions irst uncil Milwauk Police Departm is formed municipa departm ent d as a al The population reaches 1 and the current of hall is occupied all municular departments. ,800 ity by ipal City's Safety Build housi police fire is dedic ing, ng and is pu and t Ledd remo w city hall rchased he ling library del is oleted.

-Lot Whit arrives ir Oregon a establish Milwauk n and es Portland- City inter railway b operation would ru through Milwauki 65 years. urban egins that n The first streetlig were ins followed sidewall paved st and resi electricit hts stalled, d by ks, treets, dential Edith is the is woma elected the Ci n 1 to ty City Coun officially adopts the Dogwood the city flo & "Dogwo City of the West." as ower ood Milwau populat reaches 20,455.
+Lot White arrives in Oregon a establishe Milwauk nd es Portland- City inter railway b operation would ru through Milwauki 65 years. urban egins that n The first streetlig were ins followed sidewall paved st and resi electricit hts stalled, d by ks, treets, dential Edith is the is woma elected the Ci- n I to ty City Coun officially adopts the Dogwood the city flo & "Dogwo City of the West." as ower ood Milwau populat reaches 20,455.
 City staff move into newly renovated City Hall on Main St.

-1847 1893 1906 1924 1962 2000 2023
+1893 1906 1924 1962 2000 2023